 Most do but typically involve removing the amp chassis from the box, exposing you to very dangerous high voltage.
 Special test equipment and knowledge of amp circuits and tubes is also needed.
-Not a skill most musicians possess and shouldn't need to.
-Why would I want to adjust the bias?
+Not a skill most musicians possess and shouldn Why don 't all amplifiers have bias or idle current adjustments?

+'t need to. designed to Why would I want to adjust the bias?